exoscale/yummy/README.md

 - `envvar`: loads a value from the environment, optionally taking in defaults
 - `keyword`: coerce a string to a keyword
 - `envfmt`: produce a string from a format string and environment variables to pull in
+- `slurp`: produce a string from the given file content

 ## Example